Mobile Ordering

 2. Configure your branded ordering system

-Your Android and iOS apps and web interface are fully white-labeled, which means customers see only your brand, regardless of where they place the order.
+Your Android and iOS apps and web interface are fully white-labeled β€” customers see only your brand, regardless of where they place the order.

 The setup reflects the workflow discussed during onboarding, so pricing logic, modifiers, and delivery rules function exactly as defined.
-There’s no need for you to manage developers or navigate the technical complexities of app store submissions.
+There's no need to manage developers or navigate the technical complexities of app store submissions.

 3. Begin receiving direct orders